XXX (Danny Brown album): Background

 On XXX, Brown raps about the decline of Detroit and the dilemma caused by its abandoned houses and buildings.

 XXX was released as a free download by Brooklyn, New York-based record label Fool's Gold Records.
-The project was supposed to be released as an studio album but according to Brown himself, the label told him "XXX wasn’t good enough to be a album so they put it out as a free mixtape."
+The project was supposed to be released as a studio album but according to Brown himself, the label told him "XXX wasn’t good enough to be an album so they put it out as a free mixtape."

 Brown cited XXX as his attempt at "experimenting and seeing how far [he] could push listeners" with his music.
 He explains that XXX is an effort at a serious concept album with a storyline, citing track 13 "DNA" as the start of Side B: "The cover looked like a vinyl to me, so I was going with that whole vibe".
 He explained that "the first side is all having fun" before the album takes a serious turn from "DNA" onward.

 While recording the mixtape, Brown was listening to a lot of Joy Division.
 He has also stated he recorded XXX with the intent of having it critically acclaimed: "I made XXX with the aim of getting great reviews."